 or Juan Casado-Asensio (firstname.lastname@example.org)

-To facilitate green growth and sustainable development in partner countries, development co-operation agencies aim to support countries to integrate local and global environmental concerns into their development policies.
-In a new project, the OECD is examining how development co-operation partners are advancing biodiversity and development objectives in practice, the challenges and opportunities and the lessons learnt to date.
+To facilitate green growth and sustainable development in partner countries, development co-operation agencies aim to support partner countries to integrate local and global environmental concerns into their development policies.
+The OECD is examining how development co-operation partners are advancing biodiversity and development objectives in practice, the challenges and opportunities and the lessons learnt to date.

-A scoping paper aiming to understand the state-of-play of development co-operation support in promoting the integration of biodiversity into development is currently under preparation, and will:
+The OECD is finalising two scoping papers aiming to understand the state-of-play of development co-operation support in promoting the integration of biodiversity into development.
+These are:

-Flyers with present and past OECD DAC statistics and analysis on Aid to Biodiversity is available on the Rio markers website.
+Flyers with present and past OECD DAC statistics and analysis and a data visualisation portal on biodiversity-related development finance is available on the biodiverisity Rio marker website, with more general information on the Rio markers homepage.

 The Environment Directorate of the OECD has also done extensive work on Economics and Policies for Biodiversity.